-Like any other African wedding, A Zulu traditional wedding is vibrant with music, colors dancing and feasting.
-While there are other South African wedding traditions & customs, a Zulu wedding takes the lead in popularity, magnificence, and pomposity.
+Like any other African wedding, a Zulu traditional wedding is vibrant with music, colours, dancing, and feasting.
+While other South African wedding traditions and customs exist, a Zulu wedding takes the lead in popularity, magnificence, and self-importance.

 Zulu traditional wedding culture

-When a Zulu girl comes of age, her father arranges a coming-out ceremony where he introduces her to society and lets suitors know that she is available for marriage.
-Well, to some extent, this tradition has changed because nowadays, the couple gets to choose their partners.
+How is the Zulu traditional wedding process conducted?
+When a Zulu girl comes of age, her father arranges a coming-out ceremony where he introduces her to society and lets suitors know she is available for marriage.
+Well, to some extent, this tradition has changed because nowadays, couple gets to choose their partners.

-And, the Zulu girl has the advantage.
-How sweet!
-She is the one to go and get the groom.
-The groom then invites her and her clan to their home where they negotiate about dowry which is usually in form of cattle.
-These negotiations are something fierce.
-The father of the bride demands a worthy sum of compensation for giving his daughter away.
-Until an agreement is reached, all plans are stalled.
+The Zulu girl has the advantage of going and getting the groom.
+The groom then invites her and her clan to their home, where they negotiate about dowry, which is usually in the form of cattle.

 How does a Zulu wedding take place?

-On the wedding day, the bride is decorated with white and red ochre.
-She ties bags of pebbles on her feet to create rhythm when dancing.
-She wears a veil made of beads and twisted fig trees, ties oxtail fringes on her arms and knees and wears goatskin on her neck.
-She then carries a miniature knife pointed upwards as a symbol of her virginity.
+She wears a veil made of beads and twisted fig trees, ties oxtail fringes on her arms and knees, and wears goatskin on her neck.
+She then carries a miniature knife pointed upwards to symbolise her vi*ginity.

-The groom’s family will then slaughter a cow and the bride puts money in the stomach of the cow.
-It shows that her new family welcomes her to join them and she willingly accepts.
+The groom’s family will then slaughter a cow, and the bride puts money in the cow's stomach.
+It shows that her new family welcomes her to join them, and she willingly accepts.

-Forget the feasting and the teasing; what makes a Zulu traditional wedding so interesting is the dance.
-But, what is a dance without a song?
+Forget the feasting and teasing; the dance makes a Zulu traditional wedding so interesting.
+But what is a dance without a song?
 Zulu weddings are known to include some sweet wedding songs like:

-Usually, on the wedding day, the bride changes outfits three times to show her new in-laws how dazzling she looks in different colors.
-While it is not custom for the bride to wear the white gown, she can choose to wear it and change into a traditional outfit after she gets to the grooms home.
+Usually, on the wedding day, the bride changes outfits three times to show her new in-laws how dazzling she looks in different colours.
+While it is not customary for the bride to wear the white gown, she can choose to wear it and change into a traditional outfit after she gets to the groom's home.